hyperledger/iroha/docs/source/develop/api/queries.rst

-    "Account ID", "account id to request transactions from", "<account_name>@<domain_id>", "makoto@soramitsu" "Asset ID", "asset id in order to filter transactions containing this asset", "<asset_name>#<domain_id>", "jpy#japan" "Page size", "size of the page to be returned by the query, if the response contains fewer transactions than a page size, then next tx hash will be empty in response", "page_size > 0", "5"
+    "Account ID", "account id to request transactions from", "<account_name>@<domain_id>", "makoto@soramitsu" "Asset ID", "asset id in order to filter transactions containing this asset", "<asset_name>#<domain_id>", "jpy#japan"
-    "First tx hash", "hash of the first transaction in the page.
-If that field is not set — then the first transactions are returned", "hash in hex format", "bddd58404d1315e0eb27902c5d7c8eb0602c16238f005773df406bc191308929"
-    "ordering", "how the results should be ordered (before pagination is applied)", "see fields below", "see fields below" "ordering.sequence", "ordeing spec, like in SQL ORDER BY", "sequence of fields and directions", "[{kCreatedTime, kAscending}, {kPosition, kDescending}]"

 Response Schema
 ---------------